-We use performance-based incentives to motivate our named executive officers to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
+We use performance-based incentives to motivate our named executive officers to achieve our annual financial and operational objectives, while making progress toward our longer-term strategic and growth goals.
 Typically, near the beginning of each fiscal year, our compensation committee adopts the performance criteria and targets for our Bonus Plan for that fiscal year, and establishes the target annual incentive opportunity for each plan participant based on a percentage of each participant's base salary, the performance measures and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.
-In addition, our compensation committee considered the factors described in "Oversight of Executive Compensation Program-Compensation-Setting Process" above.
+In addition, our compensation committee considered the factors described in "Compensation-Setting Process" above.